 There are many words to describe something beautiful, but who can put their thoughts into words better than a professional, published writer/author?
 So when we received this series of photographs along with a beautifully crafted review, we were flattered.
-Below is that review, followed by several perfectly stylized snapshots of their new trestle farm table.
+Below is that review, followed by several perfectly stylized snapshots of their new tavern farm table.

 Working with New England Farm Table Co. surpassed our expectations in every way possible.
 When my husband and I decided to invest in a farm table, we first explored popular stores such as Pottery Barn and Restoration Hardware, but were disappointed by the low quality products (wood veneers, no finish to protect tables, etc.) being sold at high prices.
 Determined to find a more authentic table, we turned to New England Farm Table Co. for a custom-made table.